 The nonmedical use of prescription stimulants is much higher among college students than you might otherwise suspect.

-- College students are 2X more likely to abuse Adderall than other groups.
+- College students are twice as likely to abuse Adderall than other groups.

 - 15% of college students took a prescription stimulant last year.